Skip to main content

 What recruitment agencies actually charge by role type

 The percentage is only half the story.
-What matters is the dollar amount you write on the check.
-Here is what typical agency fees look like across different role levels, assuming a 20% contingency fee as the baseline.
+What matters is the dollar amount you write on the check, and that varies significantly across industries because the underlying talent supply does too.

 For companies hiring 10 or more roles per year through agencies, those numbers add up fast.
 A mid-sized tech company filling 15 mid-to-senior roles annually at an average fee of $22,000 per placement is spending $330,000 a year on agency fees alone.
 That is enough to fund a two-person internal talent acquisition team with budget left over for tooling.